Food safety is a priority for all farmed seafood

 IFA’s key role in Shellfish Safety

 IFA Aquaculture plays a key role in the national Molluscan Shellfish safety Committee (MSSC) which it helped to set up with all the agencies involved in shellfish food safety.
-This committee oversees the biotoxin monitoring regime and decides each year on the classification of shellfish growing areas.
+This committee oversees the biotoxin and phytoplankton monitoring regime and decides each year on the classification of shellfish growing areas.

 The National Biotoxin Monitoring Programme Code of Practice can be found here